dokku/dokku/README.md

 ## Things this project won't do

- * **Multi-node.** Not a huge leap, but this isn't the project for it.
+ * **Multi-host.** Not a huge leap, but this isn't the project for it.
 Maybe as Super Dokku.
  * **Multitenancy.** It's ready for it, but again, probably for Super Dokku.
  * **Client app.** Given the constraints, running commands remotely via SSH is fine.